Miscarriage trauma is a real thing.

 When you allow your partner to see and hear these vulnerable feelings, your partner can show you that they love you in these same broken and dark places.
 You’re not alone there, and you’re still loved.

-After trauma we often feel scared, contaminated, and just plain terrible.
+After a miscarriage trauma we often feel scared, contaminated, and just plain terrible.
 You may feel responsible for the things that happened to you and therefore unworthy of care and attention.

 You might find yourself thinking, “Who would want to be with me anyway?”